peter28data/Tableau/README.md

 ### Executive Summary - Junior Analyst Overview

 This dashboard compares revenue and market capitalization across major healthcare companies to understand how different business segments and geographies contribute to overall value.
 It allows leadership to identify which companies and segments generate the highest reveneue and market cap.
-This dashboard provides insights for our stakeholders on geographic distribution and the differences in performance across business segments.
+This dashboard provides insights for our stakeholders on the differences in performance across the industry in 2020.

 What Makes This Junior Analysis: